janrihamasek/mosaic/mosaic_prototype/docs/API_DOCS.md

 - **Notes**:
   - The `data` array is sorted by `progress` in descending order.
   - `progress` is expressed as a float in the range 0–1.
 Multiply by 100 for a percentage.
+  - Results are cached for about five minutes and invalidated whenever relevant entries or activities change.

 ---